aflueckiger/KED2021/exercises/exercise_2/KED2020_exercise_2.md

 Add the commands to your script and write a short comment for each of them.

+[^spec]: Reuse the pattern only, not the entire command with egrep.

 # Test your script
 This task is a simple sanity check.
 You don't need to include it in your submission.